martin-he543/first-year-data-analysis/README.md

 ### Capacitance Data Analysis
 You can find this under the aptly-named ```capacitance-data-analysis.py```.
 You should be able to obtain plots that look something along these lines.
-If you don't, you probably have shit data.
-Don't go chasing me.

 ![scd](https://user-images.githubusercontent.com/41821907/145357108-f2b705be-6c1f-4a08-84de-578167f07469.png)
 ![scd-linear](https://user-images.githubusercontent.com/41821907/145357110-12a68086-97e7-495c-8839-94da9715f260.png)